 The GHS provides tables for each hazard class.
 The tables detail the label elements (symbol, signal word, hazard statement) that have been assigned to each of the hazard categories of the GHS.

-Following are the hazard symbols which should be used in the GHS.
+Following are the hazard symbols that should be used in the GHS.

 All of the symbols, aside from the environment symbol, are part of the standard symbols used in the UN recommendations on the transport of Dangerous Goods model regulations.

 Pictogram means a graphical composition that may include a symbol plus other elements, such as a border, background pattern, or color that conveys specific information.